Mario Marinică: Coaching career

 His coaching career commenced in 1993 at Leyton Orient FC.
 In a varied coaching role, he directed "Football in the Community" courses, and developed players both at the School of Excellence and first team; working closely with Grant Cornwell, John Sitton and Chris Ramsey.

-During the 1998–1999 season he coached Haringey Borough FC.
+During the 1998–1999 season, he coached Haringey Borough FC.
 He was both Head of Youth Development and First Team Coach as well as the club's Fitness Trainer.
 He would later return to the club as first team Manager for a brief spell at the end of the 2005–2006 season.
 Winning 6 out of the last 7 games, he saved the club from relegation together with his assistant Ged Searson.

 From 1999 to 2001, Marinică was a coach at the Arsenal F.C.
 Academy, primarily in charge of the under-15 team.
 During this period, as part of an exchange programme he spent a short time assisting Massimo Pedrazzini within the technical department of Internazionale.

-In the 2001–2002 season he returned to Rocar București as Assistant Manager.
-Here he helped to develop a number of players including Cristian Neamtu, Cristian Silvasan, Ionut Rada, and Silviu Balace, that have since been capped by their country.
+In the 2001–02 season, he returned to Rocar București as assistant manager.
+There, he helped to develop a number of players including Cristian Neamtu, Cristian Silvasan, Ionut Rada, and Silviu Balace, that have since been capped by their country.

-During 2002–2003, he became a development coach at the Crystal Palace FC Academy.
+During 2002–03, he became a development coach at the Crystal Palace FC Academy.
 He managed the U15 side, and coached from U14 to U19 levels.
 He worked with a number of players who have since turned professional and received International honours: Wayne Routledge, Gary Borrowdale, Ben Watson, Tom Soares, Sam Togwell, Lewis Grabban, Rhoys Wiggins, Andrew Julius, David Hunt, Gavin Heeroo, Teerathep Winothai, Will Antwi and Craig Dobson.

-At the start of 2003, he was appointed First Team Coach at Argeş Piteşti, working with players such as Nicolae Dică, Andrei Prepeliţă, Raul Marincău, Marius Bilaşco, and Adrian Iordache.
+At the start of 2003, he was appointed first team coach at Argeş Piteşti, working with players such as Nicolae Dică, Andrei Prepeliţă, Raul Marincău, Marius Bilaşco, and Adrian Iordache.

-His progress at Argeş Piteşti brought him to the attention of Romanian Serie B club, Cimentul Fieni.
-He was appointed Caretaker Manager of the club, towards the end of 2003.
-In a limited time, and with scarce playing and financial resources, he managed to save Fieni from relegation and help restore pride to the team.
+His progress at Argeş Piteşti brought him to the attention of Liga II club Cimentul Fieni.
+Towards the end of 2003, he was appointed caretaker manager of the club.
+Despite limited time and scarce financial and playing resources, he managed to save Fieni from relegation and helped restore pride to the team.

 In recent years he has been a member of the Technical Support Staff of the Romanian Football Federation.
 His coaching and Coach-Educator expertise have been used to help develop their UEFA-A and UEFA-B licence coaching courses.
 He has also consulted on player development programmes for the U16 through U21 teams.
 He co-ordinated the 2006 visit to Romania of Howard Wilkinson.
 The former Technical Director of The Football Association was brought over by Marinica to conduct a session of the Romanian Football Federation's UEFA Pro Licence course.